-In support of JSU's rich heritage, this program is sensitive to the needs of a diverse student body that will address the national, state, and local need for more minorities in management and the professional health workforce.
-Experienced HCA graduates can advance their education in health policy and management in the school's MPH program.
-All school curricula are designed to serve full-time and part-time (working) students in evening classes.
+In support of JSU's rich heritage, the HCA Program is sensitive to the needs of a diverse student body that will address national, state, and local needs for more minorities in management and the professional healthcare workforce.
+Our evidence-based curriculum is designed to develop competencies necessary for students' future successes in healthcare administration.